 It often starts as a little tickle in the back of the throat.
 But before you know it, you feel like you swallowed fire.
-Does this mean you’ve caught a cold – or worse, the flu?
+Does this mean you’ve got a cold, the flu, or something more serious?

-Is it a cold, the flu, or strep throat?
+Is it a cold, COVID-19, or something else?

-“The vast majority of sore throats are caused by the common cold,” which is a virus and can’t be treated with antibiotics.
+Viral illness, such as a head cold, is the most common cause of sore throat.
+Allergies are another common culprit.
 With the common viral cold, people often also have nasal congestion, a cough, sneezing, and irritated eyes.
-“That’s what we like to hear patients reporting,” says Dr. Carrasquillo, “because we can assume the issue is viral in nature.
-A sore throat caused by a cold virus usually gets better in three to four days, and you don’t need to run to the ER or your doctor in this case.”
+A sore throat caused by a cold virus usually gets better in three to four days, and you don’t need to run to the ER or your doctor in this case.

-If you have a cold, prescription antibiotics aren’t going to help.
+If you have a cold, antibiotics aren’t going to help.

 The best way to respond to a cold is to get some much-needed rest and treat the sore throat symptoms until they pass.